In-Depth Analysis

 Some or all of the products/services listed on this page are from our affiliate partners from which we receive commissions.
 This, however, does not influence the evaluations in our reviews.
 Learn more by reading our Advertiser Disclosure.

 With any journey, the first step is always the most difficult, and it’s no different when it comes to saving money.
 Fortunately, Acorns is here to help you take that first step and start growing your wealth.
-Ours is one of many positive Acorns reviews that recommend this micro-investing app as a great starting point for beginner investors, so read on to learn more about the app’s features and decide whether this is the right virtual piggy bank for you.
+This micro-investing app as a great starting point for beginner investors, so read on to learn more about its features and decide whether this is the right virtual piggy bank for you.

 DEPOSIT MINIMUM: